 |Travel in a time of coronavirus

-I started this blog as a celebration of our crazy, fabulous planet, but with Covid-19 closing borders for months, possibly years, any new adventures are on hold for the foreseeable future.
+I started this blog as a celebration of our crazy, fabulous planet, but with Covid-19 closing borders for months, possibly years, any new adventures are on hold.
 So, in the meantime, I’ll be delving into my diaries and scanning my old travel slides to bring you some stories and photos from the past 25 years.

 Laos isn’t exactly a tourism super star.